jan-casas/vsc-compute-dash/README.md

 ## Overview

-`Compute Version Control` (VSC) aims to provide a comprehensive version control system that validates design proposals based on design and constructive system constraints.
-These constraints are provided by manufacturers and return essential information about key indicators such as cost, material, geometrical constraints, and lifecycle data.
+`Compute Version Control` (VSC) is an innovative tool designed to enhance flexibility in the Architecture, Engineering, and Construction (AEC) sector by enabling architects and computational designers to quickly test parametric manufacturers' constructive solutions directly from the web into their preferred tools.
+By integrating manufacturer-provided constraints, VSC validates design proposals and provides essential information on key indicators such as cost, material specifications, geometrical constraints, and lifecycle data.
+This allows for informed decision-making and ensures compliance with industry standards and regulations.

+In addition to benefiting designers, VSC offers manufacturers valuable `business intelligence` by providing insights into the usage of their products and customer needs.
+The system leverages Rhino Compute for geometry generation, Speckle for version control and data management, and a relational database for storing and associating geometry with lifecycle data.
+This integrated approach streamlines workflows, reduces manual effort, and enhances the efficiency and accuracy of the design process, ultimately contributing to more sustainable and cost-effective construction solutions in the AEC industry.

 ### Benefits and Business Intelligence